marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/nds32-function-attributes.rst

 These function attributes are supported by the NDS32 back end:

-.. index:: exception function attribute

-.. index:: exception handler functions, NDS32
+.. index:: exception function attribute, exception handler functions, NDS32

 .. gcc-attr:: exception